Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-The abducens nerve (n.
-Abducens) is predominantly motor.
-The origin of the distal nerve is at the posterior edge of the bridge, between the bridge and the pyramid of the medulla oblongata.
-The diverting nerve is perforated by a hard shell of the brain, extending laterally from the internal carotid artery in the cavernous sinus.
-Throughout the cavernous sinus, the autonomic fibers from the inner carotid plexus enter the composition of the nerve.
-Through the upper orbital fissure, the outgoing nerve passes into the orbit, located above the oculomotor nerve.
-In the orbit, the abduction nerve innervates the lateral rectus muscle of the eye, entering it from the inside.
+The abducens nerve (n. abducens) is predominantly motor.
+The origin of the abducens nerve is located at the posterior edge of the pons, between the pons and the pyramid of the medulla oblongata.
+The abducens nerve pierces the dura mater of the brain, passes laterally from the internal carotid artery in the cavernous sinus.
+Along the cavernous sinus, the abducens nerve includes autonomic fibers from the internal carotid plexus.
+Through the superior orbital fissure, the abducens nerve passes into the orbit, located above the oculomotor nerve.
+In the orbit, the abducens nerve innervates the lateral rectus muscle of the eye, entering it from the inside.

 What do need to examine?